emsesp/docs/docs/Building.md

 - [Node.js](https://nodejs.org)
 - [yarn](https://yarnpkg.com/getting-started/install)

+Note: on Windows 10 you will need to enable UTF-8 from the Regional Settings, to compile the Slovakian translation.

+Note: on some Windows system you may also need to run `corepack enable` for yarn, as mention in the link above.

 It is assumed you are familiar with coding, git and using PlatformIO to build firmware binaries.

 The included `platformio.ini` file will build the firmware for an 4M ESP32 board as its default target, including the Web frontend.
 If you want to customize the build create a `pio_local.ini` file (there is an example file included).
 This is useful if you want to upload to a specific port or compile the code with DEBUG flags or change to a different ESP32 platform like an S3.